alexmolas/alexmolas.github.io/_posts/2022-09-28-choose-the-smallest-number.md

 | 0.456 | 0.248 | 0.135 | 0.073 | 0.040 | 0.022 | 0.012 | 0.006 | 0.004 | 0.002 |
 ```

-So, the best strategy is to select randomly a number using above probabilities.
-With such strategy, the expected payoff is given by `q(solution, 1)`, and it's $$\approx 0.296$$.
-This means, that if we follow this strategy we'll win a little bit less than one third of the times.
+So, the best strategy is to select randomly a number using the above probabilities.
+With such a strategy, the expected payoff is given by `q(solution, 1)`, and it's $$\approx 0.296$$.
+This means, that if we follow this strategy we'll win a little bit less than one-third of the time.

 ## Next steps

 In this post, we have presented the smallest unique integer game and how to derive the optimal solution.
-In particular, we've used the Nash equilibrium to compute with which probability we shold choose each integer.
+In particular, we've used the Nash equilibrium to compute with which probability we should choose each integer.
 However, we've solved a simplified version of the problem, since we've been assuming that we're playing against only two other persons.
-In the following posts we'll see how to generalize the arguments made here when playing against $$N$$ other persons.
+In the following posts, we'll see how to generalize the arguments made here when playing against $$N$$ other persons.

 ---